Multiple twins in permutations: Proof of Theorem

 \subsection{Lower bound}

 The proof of the lower bound is similar to that for $r=2$ in \cite[Proof of Theorem 1]{BukhR}.
 The main idea is to utilize Lemma \ref{3to2r-1} in a clever way.

 Set

-Our goal is, for a given permutation $\pi$ of $[n]$, to gradually pick from it $O(M)$-narrow $r$-twins of length $\Omega(N/M)$, and remove them together with all ``in-between'' elements (plus some more), allowing concatenation of obtained pieces into one set of $r$-twins of length $\Omega(N)$.
-To achieve this goal, we need to iterate this procedure $\Omega(M)$ times, meaning that the number of discarded each time elements should not exceed $O(N)$.
+Our goal is, for a given permutation $\pi$ of $[n]$, to gradually pick from it $O(M)$-narrow $r$-tuplets of length $\Omega(N/M)$, and remove them together with all ``in-between'' elements (plus some more), allowing concatenation of obtained pieces into one $r$-tuplet of length $\Omega(N)$.
+To achieve this goal, we need to iterate this procedure $\Omega(M)$ times, meaning that the number of elements discarded each time should not exceed $O(N)$.
 Now come the details.

 Let $A\subset\binom{[n]}{(2r-1)N}$, $A=\{a_1<a_2\cdots<a_{(2r-1)N}\}$, and let $\pi$ be a permutation of $A$.
 For any $a\in A$ we denote by $\pi^{-1}(a)$ the position of $a$ in $\pi$.
 E.g., if $A=\{1,3,4,6\}$ and $\pi=(3,1,6,4)$, we have $\pi^{-1}(1)=2$, $\pi^{-1}(3)=1$, $\pi^{-1}(4)=4$ and $\pi^{-1}(6)=3$.